Rather than asking, “What has changed for your business in the healthcare realm this year?” the better question might be, “What hasn’t changed?”

-6. While Meaningful Use incentives for Electronic Health Records (EHR) are optional, HIPAA compliance is not.
+6) While Meaningful Use incentives for Electronic Health Records (EHR) are optional, HIPAA compliance is not.
 If you manage Protected Health Information (PHI), you must comply with federal regulations or face substantial civil and criminal penalties.
-If a Covered Entity accepts Meaningful Use funding, a Security Risk Analysis is required—and any funding may have to be returned if adequate documentation is not provided upon request.
+If a Covered Entity accepts Meaningful Use funding, a Security Risk Analyze is required—and any funding may have to be returned if adequate documentation is not provided upon request.

 7) The Department of Human & Health Services (HHS) Office of Civil Rights (OCR) is expanding its Division of Health Information Privacy enforcement team.
 The federal bureau is stepping up hiring for HIPAA compliance activities calling for professionals with experience in privacy and security compliance and enforcement.

 8) State Attorney Generals are getting involved in HIPAA enforcement.
 HHS has even posted HIPAA Enforcement Training for State Attorneys General agendas on its www.HHSHIPAASAGTraining.com website.

 9) HIPAA compliance requires staff privacy and security training on a regular basis.
 All clinicians and medical staff that access PHI must be trained and re-trained on proper HIPAA procedures.
 Documentation of provided training is required to be kept for six years.

 10) Protecting your practice means avoiding the HIPAA “Wall of Shame.”
 The list of healthcare organizations reporting major breaches and receiving substantial penalties is growing at an alarming rate.
 The details of these breaches are widely available to the general public—and widely reported in the media.